-The electrical corporation must report on its procedures for independent review of data collected (e.g., through sensors or inspections) and generated (e.g., through risk models and software) to support decision-making.
-In this section of the WMP, the electrical corporation must provide the following:
+The electrical corporation must report on its procedures for independent review of data collected (e.g., through sensors or inspections) and generated (e.g., through risk models and

 - Independent reviews: The electrical corporation's procedures for conducting independent reviews of data collection and risk models. - Additional review triggers: The electrical corporation's internal procedures to identify when a third-party review is required beyond the routinely scheduled reviews. - Results, recommendations, and disposition: The results and recommendations from the electrical corporation's most recent independent review of its data collection and risk models.
 This includes the electrical corporation's disposition of each comment. - Routine review schedule: The electrical corporation's routine review schedule.